ajshovon/ecnm/README.md

 # Easily Clean Node Modules - ECNM

-A command-line tool that will be written in Go that recursively finds and removes `node_modules` directories to free up disk space.
+A command-line tool written in Go that recursively finds and removes all `node_modules` directories to free up disk space.

 ## Installation